andrewguy/biostructmap/README.md

 ## Running the tests

-Running tests for the structmap package is simple.
-From the root directory, just run
+From the root package directory run:

 ```
 python setup.py test